Anti-austerity protests in Greece as bank shutdown bites

 "The worst has been confirmed by the nightmarish developments," said retail lobby chief Vassilis Korkidis.

-The referendum poses the question: "Should the proposal which was submitted by the European Commission, the European Central Bank and the International Monetary Fund at the Eurogroup of June 25, 2015, which consists of two parts that together constitute their comprehensive proposal, be accepted?"
+The referendum poses a simple question: "Should the proposal which was submitted by the European Commission, the European Central Bank and the International Monetary Fund at the Eurogroup of June 25, 2015, which consists of two parts that together constitute their comprehensive proposal, be accepted?"

-The "No" box appears as the first option, above the "Yes".
+The "No" box appears as the first option, above the "Yes" box.
 The government says a "No" will strengthen its hand at the negotiating table, though other European leaders say it will instead push Greece out of the euro.

 No public opinion polls were available, but the Economist Intelligence Unit said a "No" vote was more likely, raising the probability of Greece leaving the euro zone to 60 percent. ($1 = 0.9026 euros)

-(Additional reporting by Deepa Babington, Lefteris Karagiannopoulos, Yannis Behrakis, Alkis Konstantinidis and Renee Maltezou; Writing by Deepa Babington and James Mackenzie; Editing by Toni Reinhold and Will Waterman)
+(Additional reporting by Deepa Babington, Lefteris Karagiannopoulos, Yannis Behrakis, Alkis Konstantinidis and Renee Maltezou; Writing by Deepa Babington and James Mackenzie; Editing by Anna Willard, Janet McBride, Toni Reinhold)